Truss puts faith in growth plan to quell Tory opposition and save premiership

 The scale of the challenge facing Ms Truss was underlined by former transport secretary Mr Shapps, who was sacked when she took office after he backed Rishi Sunak’s leadership bid.

-He told The News Agents podcast “the next 10 days is a critical period of time” but he would be “cheering her on” to turn things around.
+He told The News Agents podcast “the next 10 days is a critical period of time” but he will be “cheering her on” to turn things around.

 He suggested some Tory MPs at risk of losing their seats in a general election might consider replacing her with a new leader.